 Cancer research is an area of particularly high expectations for the clinical impact of genomics in oncology.
 Genomics technologies have potential applications across cancer diagnostics, prognosis, management, and developing treatment.
-Cancers are often involve genetic mutation or dyregulated gene expression which can be detected in a genome or transcriptome with potential to improve patient care.
+Cancers often involve genetic mutation or dysregulated gene expression which can be detected in a genome or transcriptome with potential to improve patient care.
 While direct impact of genomics on the clinic has been limited, compared to initial expectations following the publication of the human genome, diagnostic cancer genes and therapeutic targets identified with genomics research have begun to be introduced in the clinic .

 Technologies to Enable Genetics Research